GChristensen/enso-portable/commands.md

 # Creating Enso Commands

-To create a command for the portable distribution of Enso, put the code of your command into a python file under ``commands`` directory at the root of the distribution.
+To create a command for the portable distribution of Enso, put the code of your command into a python file under the ``commands`` directory at the root of the distribution.

 Hello World: Displaying Transparent Messages
 --------------------------------------------